materialsproject/fireworks/docs/index.rst

 * Share code on how FireWorks might be used within a specific application.
 * Get in touch and contribute to the core codebase!

 The best way to submit questions, issues, and all other communication is through the `FireWorks Github page <https://github.com/materialsproject/fireworks/issues>`_.
-However, if you feel that e-mail is better suited for your purpose, you can contact: |Mail|
+You can also contact: |Mail|

 .. |Mail| image:: _static/mail.png
    :alt: developer contact